 But reports are only created for non-flaky tests.
 The bug report title and labels are used to prevent creating duplicated bug reports.
-Therefore, the same labels should be used for multiple runs of the same tests and preserved when editing the bug reports.
+Therefore, the title should not be manually edited and the same labels should be used for multiple runs of the same tests and preserved when editing the bug reports.

 There are cases where we may want to postpone or temporarily disable the automatic creation of bug reports.
 E.g. a WIP branch that's known to break multiple tests.
-A solution is to define a pull/merge request label, e.g. NO_AUTO_BUG_REPORTS, that can then be checked by the CI/CD workflow.
-For example, we can test the presence of that label to set a AUTO_BUG_REPORTS environment variable to either an empty string or a -b option and use:
+A solution is to define a pull/merge request label, e.g. NO\AUTO\BUG\REPORTS, that can then be checked by the CI/CD workflow.
+For example, we can test the presence of that label to set a AUTO\BUG\REPORTS environment variable to either an empty string or a -b option and use: